GoranSchumacher/massive-actors/README.md

     Test Akka Persistence through MongoDB.

+    Creates an actor that at given intervals downloads content of an url.
+If the length of the content has changed the actor notifies listeners through Akka Pub/sub and own pub/sub interface.

     Test notification through Akka Pub/Sub as well as through our own pub/sub interface.

     Also test persisting through ElasticSearch with Elastic4s (without Akka Persistence)